NhatHoang2002/raw-note/_posts/machine learning/2018-08-30-machine-learning-coursera-1.md

 To establish notation for future use, we’ll use $x^{(i)}$ to denote the “input” variables (living area in this example), also called input features, and $y^{(i)}$ to denote the “output” or target variable that we are trying to predict (price).
 A pair $(x^{(i)} , y^{(i)} )$ is called a training example, and the dataset that we’ll be using to learn—a list of m training examples $(x(i),y(i))$; $i=1,\ldots,m$ is called a training set.
 Note that the superscript “$(i)$” in the notation is simply an index into the training set, and has nothing to do with exponentiation.
 We will also use $X$ to denote the space of input values, and $Y$ to denote the space of output values.
 In this example, $X = Y = \mathbb{R}$.

 To describe the supervised learning problem slightly more formally, our goal is, given a training set, to learn a function $h : X \to Y$ so that $h(x)$ is a “good” predictor for the corresponding value of $y$.
-For historical reasons, this function $h$ is called a hypothesis.
+For historical reasons, this function <mark>$h$ is called a hypothesis</mark>.
 Seen pictorially, the process is therefore like this:

 <div class="p-mark" markdown="1">
 When the target variable that we’re trying to predict is **continuous**, such as in our housing example, we call the learning problem a **regression problem**.
 When $y$ can take on only a **small number of discrete values** (such as if, given the living area, we wanted to predict if a dwelling is a house or an apartment, say), we call it a **classification problem**.